pokerme7777/HiTSKT/README.md

 ## Run HiTSKT

 We list the command to run the HiTSKT on different datasets.
 Listed hyperparameters are the optimal parameters for the respective datasets.
+The preprocessed data of ASSISTment 2017, ASSISTment 2012 and Junyi datasets are provided in the ``dataset`` directory.

+Due to the file size limitation of GitHub, we are not able to provide the preprocessed data of the EdNet dataset at this stage.
+Please download the dataset from

 Running the HiTSKT model on the ASSISTment 2012 dataset: